ibzodiaz/segmentation-strategies/README.md

 • Thematic segmentation with passage retrieval : ranks thematic segments with a dense retriever and keep the top K. It offers the strongest coverage when context is fragmented, at the cost of an index and added latency but some entities can be losed.
+It's based on our own framework called SemanticQueryV1 in the file SemanticQueryV1.py.

 The other files contain the dependency functions.